21 Analysis of Kinetics Data from a PFR

 In its most basic form, a PFR is simply a length of rigid tubing or pipe.
 Reagents flow in at one end and out at the other.
 The key assumption of the PFR model is that of plug flow.
 As explained in Chapter 6 and Appendix H, the fluid flow velocity is constant across the tube diameter in plug flow.
 There is no mixing in the axial direction, and perfect mixing in the radial direction.
 Thus, in contrast to stirred tank reactors, the composition varies spatially in a PFR.
 That is, as one moves from the reactor inlet to the reactor outlet, the concentrations of reactants decrease and those of products increase.
 (The temperature and pressure can also vary along the length of a PFR, but when generating kinetics data the reactor usually operated isothermally and with negligible pressure drop).

-The ideal PFR mole, energy and momentum balances can be used to model a packed bed reactor.
+The ideal PFR design equations can be used to model a packed bed reactor.
 To do so, the combined packed bed and reaction fluid are treated as if they are a single, homogeneous fluid.
 The most important assumption that this introduces to the analysis is that there are no concentration or temperature gradients at the interface between the solid and fluid phases or within the pores of the solid.
-In reality, there will be concentration and temperature gradients between the bulk of the fluid and the surface of the heterogeneous catalyst particles, and there will be gradients within the pores of the catalyst particles.
-This topic is considered in more detail in [fix cross reference].
-For present purposes, the important point is that these gradients must be negligibly small if the PFR mole, energy and momentum balances from Chapter 6 are used to model the reactor.
+In reality, there will be concentration and temperature gradients between the bulk of the fluid and the surface of the heterogeneous catalyst particles, and there will be gradients within the pores of the catalyst particles as discussed in Chapter 13.6.3.
+For present purposes, the important point is that these gradients must be negligibly small if the PFR design equations from Chapter 6 are used to model the reactor.

 21.1.1 Testing the Ideality of a PFR